Situational (See Notes)

 This is a great mastery page as it has everything Vayne needs.
 Feast was buffed in Patch 4.5 and now makes up for the sustain lost by not taking Greater Quintessence of Life Steal.
 Dangerous Game is a very helpful mastery as it great when duelling multiple people at once.
 As a split-pusher who often duels multiple people, this mastery is particularly good on Vayne.

 In Season 3, taking 9 points in the utility was quite common and, for the most part, quite effective.
 This has changed in Season 4.
 It is now MUCH stronger to put 9 points in Defence.
 First of all, the Defensive tree itself is much stronger than it was last season and now offers better, stronger stats further up the Defensive tree.
 Another very important factor to taking Defensive mastery points instead of Utility mastery points is because of how much stronger supports are in Season 4.
 Supports now have more gold, and they do more damage.
-This makes the lane a much more treacherous place for a champion who is already very weak in lane, such as Vayne.
+This makes the lane a much more treacherous place for a champion who is already very weak early on, such as Vayne.

 Heal is a great summoner spell.
 The 30% movement speed bonus it provides is very helpful in both escaping and pursuing, and the fact that it lets you heal a team-mate makes it a very strong Summoner Spell.
 Heal is a better option over Barrier in most situations.
 Exceptions include grievous wounds from champions such as Tristana or Katarina which will reduce the effectiveness of this Summoner Spell.